mattjoyce/senechal-discord/README.md

 # senechal-discord
-A discord bot, to allow Senechal project to interact with dischord channels.
+A discord bot, to allow Senechal API project to interact with discord channels.